medialab/sandcrawler/quick_start.md

     done(null, data);
   })

-  // So that we can handle the result .result(function(err, req, res) {
+  // So that we can handle its result .result(function(err, req, res) {
     console.log('Scraped data:', res.data);
   });